-The figure below represents the 2-Finger pigtail connector from the coupling (AGC-CPL-XXX), device cable - robot side (CBL-COM-2065-XX) and their associated pinout.
+The figure below illustrates the 2-Finger pigtail connector from the coupling (GRP-CPL-062 or AGC-CPL-XXX-002), the device cable on the robot side (CBL-COM-2065-XX) and their associated pinout.

-Fig. 3-9: Pinout of the 2-Finger pigtail and device cable.
+Fig. 3-10: Pinout of the 2-Finger pigtail and device cable.